 browse list of realtors working in Clay County

-Clay county has 1 usdaproperties.com realtor ready to help with your search!
+Clay county has 2 usdaproperties.com realtors ready to help with your search!

-The size of Clay County is roughly 1,701 square kilometers.
-There are no geographical USDA loan restrictions in this county.
-The influence score for Clay County is 8.
+The size of Clay County is roughly 2,723 square kilometers.
+USDA defined regions of rural loan ineligibility in Clay cover 195 square kilometers of the county.
+Approximately 7.2% of Clay County is ineligible for traditional USDA home loans.
+The influence score for Clay County is 2.
 Look below for the interactive county level map illustration below for more details.

-Start your search for USDA loan eligible properties in the cities of Clay County, KS
+Start your search for USDA loan eligible properties in the cities of Clay County, MN

 * cities most likely to have USDA loan eligible properties for sale.